kstenerud/streamux/README.md

 Request Cancellation
 --------------------

 There are times when a requesting peer might want to cancel a request-in-progress.
 Circumstances may change, or the operation may be taking too long.
-A requesting peer may cancel an outstanding request by sending a cancel message, citing the request ID of the request to be canceled.
+A requesting peer may cancel an outstanding request by sending a `cancel` message, citing the request ID of the request to be canceled.

-Once a cancel request has been issued, the ID of the canceled request is locked.
+Once a `cancel` request has been issued, the ID of the canceled request is locked.
 A locked request ID cannot be used, and all responses to that request ID must be discarded.
-Once a Cancel Ack is received, the request ID is unlocked and may be used again.
+Once a `cancel ack` is received, the request ID is unlocked and may be used again.

 #### Example:

 * Peer A sends request ID 19
 * Peer B receives request ID 19 and begins servicing it
 * Peer A times out
-* Peer A locks ID 19 and sends cancel ID 19
+* Peer A locks ID 19 and sends `cancel` ID 19
 * Peer B sends response ID 19
 * Peer A discards response ID 19 (because Peer A's ID 19 is still locked)
-* Peer B receives cancel ID 19
+* Peer B receives `cancel` ID 19
-* Peer B sends cancel ack ID 19
+* Peer B sends `cancel ack` ID 19
-* Peer A receives cancel ack ID 19 and unlocks ID 19
+* Peer A receives `cancel ack` ID 19 and unlocks ID 19

-If a Cancel Ack is not received, it means that either there is a communication problem (such as lag or a broken connection), or the serving peer is operating incorrectly.
+If a `cancel ack` is not received, it means that either there is a communication problem (such as lag or a broken connection), or the serving peer is operating incorrectly.